 The key here is to gently heat the oil in your jar to help extract calendula’s properties.

-Another option is to set the jar in a pan of water or double boiler and heat over very low heat for 2-5 hours.
+- Set the jar in a pan of water or double boiler and heat over very low heat for 2-5 hours.
 Keep the water in the pan in the 100-140F range the whole time.
 Allow the jar to cool, and strain out the flowers.

-How to Store Calendula Infused Oil
+How to Store Calendula Oil

 Once your infused oil is done, and the flowers are strained out, be sure to label the jar with both the name, oil type, and date made.